 How To Make Coffee Using A Thermos Flask (YouTube)

 I am sure if you do this process once you will never want any other mechanized process and you will enjoy a hot cup of coffee every single day.
-The effortless method will give you sufficient time to do all your other activities every morning rather than bothering oneself with a lot of time to make that critical cup of coffee.
+The effortless method will give you sufficient time to do all your other activities every morning rather than bothering yourself with a lot of time to make that critical cup of coffee.

 How To Make Coffee Using A Thermos Flask – 3-minute video on YouTube